grnet/synnefo/snf-cyclades-gtools/docs/index.rst

 Event daemon
 ------------

-synnefo component :ref:`snf-cyclades-ganeti-tools <snf-cyclades-ganeti-tools>` includes ``snf-ganeti-eventd``, the synnefo-specific Ganeti event daemon.
+synnefo component :ref:`snf-cyclades-gtools <snf-cyclades-gtools>` includes ``snf-ganeti-eventd``, the synnefo-specific Ganeti event daemon.
 It monitors the Ganeti job queue and produces notifications to the rest of the synnefo infrastructure over AMQP whenever a Ganeti job makes progress.